-Tuition, financial aid and housing costs may be refunded in accordance with standard University policy.
-The same arrangements for refunds of tuition or other costs may be available to a Student who takes a leave of absence for documented clinical determination and/or diagnosis, whether voluntary or involuntary.
+Tuition, financial aid and housing costs may be refunded in accordance with standard University Policy.
+The same arrangements for refunds of tuition or other costs may be available to a Student who takes a Leave of Absence for documented clinical determination and/or diagnosis, whether voluntary or involuntary.

-4.2.7 Returning from Leave
+4.2.7 Returning from a Leave of Absence

-Reinstatement as an enrolled Student following either voluntary or involuntary leave normally requires a certification from the Student's treatment provider which satisfies the University that the Student's behavior is compatible with the academic and community standards of the University.
+Reinstatement as an enrolled Student following either a Voluntary or Involuntary Leave of Absence normally requires a certification from the Student's treatment provider which satisfies the University that the Student's behavior is compatible with the academic and community standards of the University.
 In general, an opinion from the Student's treating clinical professional that the Student is fit to return is sufficient.
 In exceptional cases, Saint Louis University may require the Student to undergo an independent clinical assessment or evaluation.

-In evaluating a Student's request to return to the University, the BCC may recommend to the Vice President for Student Development, or a designee, that a Student shall be required to comply with a set of reinstatement conditions set out for the Student in a written agreement.
-A Student's request to return may be denied only if upon the BCC's recommendation, the Vice President for Student Development, or a designee, finds that the Student will not be able, upon return, to meet academic standards with reasonable accommodation(s) or be safely at the school even when appropriately utilizing available support services both on and off campus.
+In evaluating a Student's request to return to the University, the BCC may recommend to the Vice President for Student Development, or their designee, that a Student shall be required to comply with a set of reinstatement conditions set out for the Student in a written agreement.
+A Student's request to return may be denied only if upon the BCC's recommendation, the Vice President for Student Development, or designee, finds that the Student will not be able, upon return, to meet academic standards with reasonable accommodation(s) or be safely at the school even when appropriately utilizing available support services both on and off campus.
 The Vice President of Student Development in consultation with the BCC may impose additional conditions for compliance upon the Student's return.